 The Summer Piano Institute is open to rising 8th-12th graders.
-Musical activities for the week include private lessons, master classes and lecture-demonstrations with members of the Baylor piano faculty, theory class and computer theory drill, keyboard skills classes in the Clavinova digital labs, videos of famous artists, regular practice periods, and student and faculty recitals.
+Musical activities for the week include private lessons, master classes and lecture-demonstrations with members of the Baylor piano faculty, theory classes, music technology and recording techniques, keyboard skills, accompanying, regular practice periods, and student and faculty recitals.

 Summer Piano Institute Faculty